kahkengwong/CEP-IP_Framework/README.md

 ### 📂 Datasets Used

-The datasets used in this study are based on publicly available data from the following sources:
+The datasets used in this study are based on publicly available data as follows:

 **1. PCa dataset (GSE185344)**
 H.Y.
 Wong, Q. Sheng, A.B.
 Hesterberg, S. Croessmann, B.L.
 Rios, et al., Single cell analysis of cribriform prostate cancer reveals cell intrinsic and tumor microenvironmental pathways of aggressive disease, *Nat Commun*, 13 (2022) 6036. https://doi.org/10.1038/s41467-022-33780-1